ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 BigDecimal maxPhosphorus = 100; // BigDecimal | The maximum amount of phosphorus in milligrams the recipe can have.
 BigDecimal minPotassium = 0; // BigDecimal | The minimum amount of potassium in milligrams the recipe must have.
 BigDecimal maxPotassium = 100; // BigDecimal | The maximum amount of potassium in milligrams the recipe can have.
-BigDecimal minSelenium = 0; // BigDecimal | The minimum amount of selenium in grams the recipe must have.
+BigDecimal minSelenium = 0; // BigDecimal | The minimum amount of selenium in micrograms the recipe must have.
-BigDecimal maxSelenium = 100; // BigDecimal | The maximum amount of selenium in grams the recipe can have.
+BigDecimal maxSelenium = 100; // BigDecimal | The maximum amount of selenium in micrograms the recipe can have.
 BigDecimal minSodium = 0; // BigDecimal | The minimum amount of sodium in milligrams the recipe must have.
 BigDecimal maxSodium = 100; // BigDecimal | The maximum amount of sodium in milligrams the recipe can have.
 BigDecimal minSugar = 0; // BigDecimal | The minimum amount of sugar in grams the recipe must have.